Scobiform/farright-map/README.md

 ## Background

-This project is designed to map far-right party-candidates.
+This project is designed to map far-right party-candidates, media, organizations, special locations and fraternities.

 ## Install